The Masked Singer (German TV series) season 9: Panelists and host

-TV presenter Ruth Moschner returned for her eighth season, and Álvaro Soler returns from season 5 but as a full panelist.
+TV presenter Ruth Moschner returned for her eighth season, and Álvaro Soler, who previously appeared as a guest panelist in season 5, returned as a full panelist.
 Matthias Opdenhövel returned for his ninth season as host.
-For the three remaining episodes, Álvaro Soler is not there for personal reasons, so he is replaced by Rick Kavanian.
+For the three remaining episodes, Álvaro Soler did not appear for personal reasons, so he was replaced by Rick Kavanian.

 Guest panelists

 Various guest panelists appeared as the third judge in the judging panel for one episode.
 These guest panelists included: